 Both systems of government are republics.
 "A republic is a form of government in which the people elect, or choose, their leaders.
 In most countries with a republican government, the people elect the head of the government, such as a president.
 They also elect other people, called representatives, to make laws."
 Britannica Kids

-There are many similarities between the government of ancient Rome under the Republic, and the government of the United States.
+There are many similarities between the government of ancient Rome under the Republic, and the government of the United States after the American Revolution.
 But there are also differences.

 Branches of the US Government